 You’ll need to keep the following tools and supplies at hand:

-• Wax ring (buying an extra one of wax rings never hurts!)
+- Wax ring (buying an extra wax ring never hurts!)

 How To Replace A Toilet?